 If you are stopping by from At Home on the Bay, welcome!
-I can’t wait to try Mary’s Cheddar Jack Cheese Potato Casserole!
-That looks so good!
-Of course, anything with cheese and potatoes is okay with me! 🙂
+I can’t wait to try Mary’s Cheddar Jack Cheese Potato Casserole – it looks so good!
+Of course, anything with cheese and potatoes is okay with me.
+Now, let’s move on to my easy last minute chili!

 Is it just me, or do you start to crave comfort foods once the calendar flips to October?
 What’s a comfort food, you might ask?

 Even here in Florida, where we don’t get much of a seasonal change in October, I crave old favorites like baked macaroni and cheese, apple pie, and french toast, once we lose a little bit of the humidity in the air.
-One of the staples in my house during the cooler months is chili.
+One of the staples in my house during the cooler months is my Easy Last Minute Chili.
 It makes me think of crisp fall days when we lived in Philly and South Jersey, and a hot and spicy bowl of chili would warm you from the inside out.
-So when my blog friends wanted to do a blog hop with Comfort Foods, Chili was the first thing I thought of.
+So when my blog friends wanted to do a blog hop with Comfort Foods, this chili was the first thing I thought of.

 Now, I make my chili two ways – in a crock pot, and on the stove.
 This version is my Last Minute Chili – meaning I make it on the stove.
 I can whip up a batch in 20 minutes – much faster than my crock pot version, but essentially the same recipe.